rieckpil/progmot/content/post/writing-a-book-remotely.md

 ... this was also true for us.

-We had some final content to write but our biggest effort went into final proofreading and alignment of the manuscript.
+We had some final content to write, but our most considerable effort went into final proofreading and alignment of the manuscript.

-With three people on the team, everyone was doing their screenshots, custom diagrams, header structure, etc. slightly different, and we wanted to have a common style through the book.
+With three people on the team, everyone was doing their screenshots, custom diagrams, header structure, etc., slightly different, and we wanted to have a common style throughout the book.

-Furthermore, everyone had a different understanding on when to use a *bold*, _italic_ statement or when to use an info box.
+Furthermore, everyone had a different understanding on when to use a *bold*, _italic_ statement, or when to use an infobox.
 This was something we wanted to unify across the book.

 Next, we also replaced some of our architecture and information diagrams with nice-looking [Excalidraw](https://excalidraw.com/) diagrams: